jay-gleeson/jay-gleeson/README.md

 # Hi, I'm Jay! 🫶

-I am currently pursuing a degree in Computer Science at Golden West College.
-I am also excited to begin my career in software development.
-I am highly motivated to become a valuable Software Developer and have gained experience with various programming languages through my studies.
-I enjoy tackling challenges and finding innovative solutions to complex problems.
-My strengths in logic and critical thinking drive me to develop meaningful and impactful projects.
+I am a first year student at Golden West College majoring in Computer Science.
+I am very excited to begin my career in Software Development!
+I am a highly motivated person and very excited to become a valuable asset in my field!
+In my time at Golden West and through both social events and personal projects I have developed my skills in various languages.
+I immensely enjoy tackling challenges and finding innovative solutions to complex problems.
+I believe my strengths in logic and critical thinking drive me to develop meaningful and impactful projects.

 ---